Tafara-N/alx-low_level_programming/0x00-hello_world/README.md

 - Why C programming is awesome
 - Who invented C
 - Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds
-- What happens when you type gcc main.c
+- What happens when you type `gcc main.c`
 - What is an entry point
-- What is main
+- What is `main`
-- How to print text using printf, puts and putchar
+- How to print text using `printf`, `puts` and `putchar`
-- How to get the size of a specific type using the unary operator sizeof
+- How to get the size of a specific type using the unary operator `sizeof`
-- How to compile using gcc
+- How to compile using `gcc`
-- What is the default program name when compiling with gcc
+- What is the default program name when compiling with `gcc`
-- What is the official C coding style and how to check your code with betty-style
+- What is the official C coding style and how to check your code with `betty-style`
 - How to find the right header to include in your source code when using a standard library function
-- How does the main function influence the return value of the program
+- How does the `main` function influence the return value of the program

 ## Requirements